maxmoebus/starter-hugo-academic/content/_index.md

     content:
       title: Recent Publications
       subtitle: ''
-      text: You can check out a full list of my publications here.
+      text: You can check out a full list of my publications [here](./publication/).
       # Page type to display.
 E.g. post, talk, publication...
-      page_type: post
+      page_type: publication
       # Choose how many pages you would like to display (0 = all pages)
       count: 5
       # Filter on criteria